-The Children’s Healthcare of Atlanta Sports Residency Program provides post-professional residency education for physical therapists within our sports medicine department, which offers specialized care for youth and teen athletes.
-Receiving initial accreditation from the American Board of Physical Therapist Residency and Fellowship Education in 2013 and re-accreditation in 2018, the full-time residency program is for physical therapists who are interested in specializing in sports medicine.
+The Children’s Healthcare of Atlanta Sports Residency Program provides evidence-based post-professional residency education for physical therapists within our Sports Physical Therapy department, which offers specialized care for youth and teen athletes.
+Receiving initial accreditation from the American Board of Physical Therapist Residency and Fellowship Education in 2013 and re-accreditation in 2018, the full-time residency program is for physical therapists who are interested in becoming board-certified specialists in the field of sports physical therapy.
 The program is completed in 12 to 13 months and affords residents an opportunity to work with an orthopedics and sports medicine team that has been nationally recognized by U.S. News & World Report for patient volumes, outcomes and a variety of patient conditions treated.

 The Sports Residency Program has successfully graduated one resident every year since 2013, and our graduates currently have a 100% pass rate on the American Board of Physical Therapy Specialists (ABPTS) examination to become a board-certified sports clinical specialist (SCS).
 Graduates have also gone on to hold leadership positions in program development, become mentors to colleagues and residents, teach at local universities and participate in clinical research.

 We are exclusively dedicated to kids and teen athletes.